bereck-work/Catto/Readme.md

 ```bash
 catto interactive
 ```
-This command will start an interactive `catto` session, that will prompt you with a series of questions and choices, and based on your choices it will download your images.
+This command will start an interactive `catto` command line session, that will prompt you with a series of questions and choices, and based on your choices it will download your images.
 It has a fancy UI, and it is hard to explain through words, so try it yourself and see.

 <strong>Interactive Command Live Output</strong>